iocave/customize-ui/README.md

 ### `customizeUI.stylesheet`

 Allow adding custom stylesheet rules.
-It is form of map where selectors are keys.
+It is in form of a map where selectors are keys.

 ```jsonc
     "customizeUI.stylesheet": {